On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Discussion

 \section{Discussion}

-In this paper we have discussed rate optimal behavior of information theoretic and computational limits of the joint support recovery problem for the sparse canonical correlation analysis problem.
-Inspired by recent results in estimation theory of sparse CCA, flurry of results in sparse PCA, and related developments based on low-degree polynomial conjecture -- we are able to paint a complete picture of the landscape of support recovery for SCCA.
-For future directions, it is worth noting that our results are so far not designed to recover $D(\beta_i)$ for individual $i\in[r]$ separately (and hence the term joint recovery).
-Although this is also the case for most state of the art in the case of the sparse PCA problem (results often exist only for the combined support \citep{deshpande2014} or the single spike model where $r=1$ \citep{wainwright2009}.), we believe that this is an interesting question for deeper explorations in the future.
-Moreover, moving beyond asymptotically exact recovery of support to more nuanced metrics (e.g. Hamming Loss) will also require new ideas worth studying.
-Finally, it remains an interesting question to pursue whether polynomial time support recovery is possible in the $\sqrt{n}/\log{(p+q)}\ll s_x,s_y\ll \sqrt{n}$ regime using a CT type idea -- but for unknown yet structured high dimensional nuisance parameters $\Sigma_x,\Sigma_y$. \acks{This work was supported by National Institutes of Health grant P42ES030990.}
+In this paper, we have discussed rate optimal behavior of information theoretic and computational limits of the joint support recovery for the sparse canonical correlation analysis problem.
+Inspired by recent results in the estimation theory of sparse CCA, a flurry of results in sparse PCA, and related developments based on low-degree polynomial conjecture -- we are able to paint a complete picture of the landscape of support recovery for SCCA.
+For future directions, it is worth noting that our results are so far not designed to recover $D(v_i)$ for individual $i\in[r]$ separately (and hence the term joint recovery).
+Although this is also the case for most state of the art in the sparse PCA problem (results often exist only for the combined support \cite{deshpande2014} or the single spike model where $r=1$ \cite{wainwright2009}), we believe that it is an interesting question for deeper explorations in the future.
+Moreover, moving beyond asymptotically exact recovery of support to more nuanced metrics (e.g., Hamming Loss) will also require new ideas worth studying.
+Finally, it remains an interesting question to pursue whether polynomial time support recovery is possible in the $\sqrt{n/\log{(p+q)}}\ll s_x,s_y\ll \sqrt{n}$ regime using a CT type idea -- but for unknown yet structured high dimensional nuisance parameters $\Sigma_x,\Sigma_y$.